ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ### Keywords or Commands

-When copying the keyword or command, copy the letter casing as-is or as you would normally type it as (prefer lowercase if applicable).
+When copying a keyword or command, copy the letter casing as-is or as you would normally type it as (prefer lowercase if applicable).
 For example:

 - `` `ComboBurstStyle` ``